-During the summer of 2016, we will investigate the Wilkes site conditions.
-Skanska's team has the technical skill and field experience to survey the site and identify and mitigate the hidden risks.
+The preconstruction period of this project presents a valuable opportunity to investigate existing conditions.
+During the summer of 2016, we will investigate the Reynolds High School site conditions.
+We have the technical skill and field experience to survey the building and identify and mitigate the hidden risks and opportunities.
 We will focus on reducing the potential for impacts from unforeseen conditions.